abcjs-music/abcjs-vscode/README.md

 It is an extension for Visual Studio Code and is available at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=alensiljak.abcjs-vscode) or through the Extensions panel in VS Code.

 ABC notation - 🔤 - is known as the "Markdown for music".
-Learn more at https://abcnotation.com/.
+Learn more at the ABC Notation [homepage](https://abcnotation.com/).

 ## Features